camysticc/general-discord-bot/README.md

 ## ⚙️ Command List (Slash Commands)

-Most staff/admin commands are restricted to users with the configured staff role (**Role ID: `1409970906981339317`**) or Administrator permissions.
+Most staff/admin commands are restricted to users with the configured staff role you set!

 ### 👥 General & Utility Commands